 Dr. Zarah Hedge

 Certified veterinarians in the field of shelter medicine remain quite limited.
-Dr. Hedge is one of only 28 veterinarians in the world who hold the distinction of being certified in shelter medicine by the American Board of Veterinary Practitioners.
-She brings more than a decade of experience and is a graduate of the College of Veterinary Medicine at Western University of Health Sciences in Pomona, where she was also an assistant professor after graduating.
+Zarah is one of approximately 30 veterinarians in the world who hold the distinction of being certified in shelter medicine by the American Board of Veterinary Practitioners.
+She has more than a decade of experience and is a graduate of the College of Veterinary Medicine at Western University of Health Sciences in Pomona, where she was also an assistant professor after graduating.

-Most recently, Dr. Hedge worked as hospital director at WesternU Spay/Neuter Center in Van Nuys.
-She also continues to serve as a Reserve Field Veterinarian for Rural Area Veterinary Services, a program of The Fund for Animals.
-Four weeks per year, she travels to provide direct veterinary care to Native American reservations, including spay/neuter surgery and preventive services.
-Dr. Hedge lives in Ocean Beach with her boyfriend, lovable golden retriever named Pez and four cats (two of which are tripods), Nica, Nora, Lilian and Mr. Cuddles.
+Prior to joining San Diego Humane Society in 2019, Zarah worked as hospital director at WesternU Spay/Neuter Center in Van Nuys.
+She also continues to serve as a reserve field veterinarian for Rural Area Veterinary Services, a program of Humane Society of the United States.
+Four weeks per year, she travels to provide direct veterinary care to animals living on Native American reservations, including spay/neuter surgeries and preventive services.
+Zarah lives in Ocean Beach with her partner, her pup Gizmo — an adorable long-hair chihuahua mix — and cats Nica, Nora, Lilian, Mr. Cuddles and Ricky Bobby.